BrightChanges/Unit-3/lunarHW.md

 ![](https://github.com/BrightChanges/Unit-3/blob/main/Screen%20Shot%200003-02-11%20at%201.48.08%20PM.png)

 ## 5.Research what Hash functions are and think how they could be used to improve the security of the private data in the database
+Hashing is a one-way function that is very useful for protecting password in a system.
+It is a function that scrambles the password into a nonsense string.
+By doing this, even if the system database with the passwords are exposed, people can't still understand and know what the password is.
+The way hashing function check for a correct password is by hashing it the same way it had alway hashed.
+If the hashed password is the same as the password in the database, the password is correct and the user authentication process is completed.
+Hashing is better and more secure than Encryption because it doesn't need a decryption key, a data that could be exposed, like Encryption does.
+Instead, hashing is a built-in function that has a preset hashing rules that cannot be exposed.